matthiasprobst/semantic-piv/demos/pivtxt2rdf/README.md

    python .\main.py .\data\piv_challenge_01_case_a.html .\ontologies\pivmeta.ttl
     ```

-The example result for the sample PIV Challenge dataset Case A can be:
+The example result for a CLI call like `python .\main.py .\data\piv_challenge_01_case_a.html .\ontologies\pivmeta.ttl`,
+which uses the sample PIV Challenge dataset Case A with the PIVMeta ontology can look like this:

 ```turtle
 @prefix dcat: <http://www.w3.org/ns/dcat#> .